rushilpatel21/Redactify/README.md

 ![Redactify Screenshot](Assets/Redactify.png)

+### PS : Still figuring out a way to host server for free.
+(There are some memory constraints on service providers like render)

 ## 🔍 Overview

 Redactify helps organizations comply with data privacy regulations by identifying and removing sensitive information from text.
 The platform uses a sophisticated multi-method detection approach combining machine learning models, rule-based patterns, and Microsoft's Presidio Analyzer to achieve high accuracy PII detection.